dicucristiann/dicucristiann/README.md

 ### Hi there, I'm Cristian 👋

-- 🧑‍💻 Focusing on enhancing my expertise in Software Development in Test, blending development, and testing to improve quality and efficiency.
+I'm currently focused on deepening my expertise in Software Development in Test (SDET), which blends software engineering practices with automated testing to deliver higher-quality and more efficient development workflows.

-- 🥅 2024 Goals: Master GitHub workflows and automation tools to seamlessly integrate test automation into CI/CD pipelines.
+### 2025 Goals

+- Advance my understanding of **CI/CD pipelines** by mastering **GitHub workflows** and modern **automation tools**.
+- Seamlessly integrate automated testing into continuous integration environments to drive faster and more reliable releases.

+### Currently Learning

-- 🤖 Currently learning: 'Introduction to AI and Machine Learning on Google Cloud' and sharpening my skills with the 'Google IT Automation with Python Professional Certificate.'
+- **Google IT Automation with Python Professional Certificate**
+- Actively studying for the **AWS Cloud Practitioner certification** and exploring **DevOps principles** to expand my cloud and infrastructure knowledge.

+### Fun Fact

-- 🏋️ Fun fact: I unwind by exploring new tech gadgets and trends, keeping my mind and workspace in constant innovation.
+I enjoy staying on the edge of innovation by exploring emerging tech gadgets and trends, keeping both my mindset and workspace dynamic and future-oriented.

 <br />